Eric Harris and Dylan Klebold: Eric Harris

 The Harris family lived in rented accommodations for the first three years that they lived in the Littleton area.
 While Harris was in 7th grade, he met Klebold.
 In 1996, the Harris family purchased and settled at a house south of Columbine High School.
-Harris' older brother, Kevin, attended college at the University of Colorado.
-Harris' father took a job with Flight Safety Services Corporation and Harris' mother, a former homemaker, became a caterer.
+Harris's older brother, Kevin, attended college at the University of Colorado.
+Harris's father took a job with Flight Safety Services Corporation and Harris's mother became a caterer.

 Harris entered Columbine High School in 1995 as a freshman.
 Columbine had just gone through a major renovation and expansion.
 From all accounts, he had many friends and was left forward and mid-field on the Columbine soccer team for his freshman and sophomore year.
-According to one of his teammates, Josh Swanson, he said Harris was a "solid" soccer player, who enjoyed the sport a lot.
+Josh Swanson, one of his teammates, said that Harris was a "solid" soccer player who enjoyed the sport a lot.
 During his freshman year, Harris met Tiffany Typher.
 They had German class together.
 Typher later recounted that Harris quickly wooed her.
 Harris asked her to homecoming and she accepted.
 After the event, it appeared that Typher was no longer interested in seeing Harris anymore, for reasons never disclosed.
 When Typher refused to socialize with Harris again, Harris staged a fake suicide, sprawling on the ground with fake blood splashed all over him.
 When Typher saw him on the ground, she began to scream for help, at which point Harris and his friends began laughing, prompting Typher to storm off, shouting at Harris to get psychological help.